^

 Shelf life

-Treatment of scarlet fever without antibiotics
+Scarlet fever treatment without antibiotics

-Antibiotics for scarlet fever can be used only for medical purposes.
-Self-treatment is also dangerous, and the lack of therapy.
-In order to make sure that the disease did not cause pathological processes in the body, after 2-3 weeks after recovery, it is necessary to undergo laboratory tests, that is, to pass urine and blood tests.
+Antibiotics for scarlet fever can only be used as prescribed by a doctor.
+Self-medication is also dangerous, as is the absence of therapy.
+In order to make sure that the disease has not caused pathological processes in the body, 2-3 weeks after recovery, you should undergo laboratory tests, that is, take urine and blood tests.
 This will determine the presence of inflammation.
-Timely diagnosis of the disease and its correct treatment, accelerate the process of recovery and minimize the risk of complications.
+Timely diagnosis of the disease and its correct treatment speed up the recovery process and minimize the risk of complications.

 Attention!